Digital Herd Immunity and COVID-19: Introduction

-First, we present a simple model of the early stages of the spread of COVID-19, which allows us to obtain estimates, as a function of a varying amount of non-symptomatic transmission, of the fraction of the population that needs to participate in a digital contact-sharing network in order to prevent new epidemics.
-Our interest in this question was seeded by the very practical question of whether a country like India can use this technology to achieve epidemic control today.
-Indeed, India is now launched on this enterprise~\cite{indiaapp}.
-While modeling with various differences from our own became available while we were working on this problem~\cite{ferretti2020quantifying,hellewell2020feasibility}, we feel that our approach has the virtue of making the existence and values of the estimated compliance thresholds transparent.
+First, we present a simple model of the early stages of the spread of COVID-19, which allows us to obtain analytical estimates, as a function of a varying amount of non-symptomatic transmission, of the fraction of the population that needs to participate in a digital contact-sharing network in order to prevent new epidemics.
+While modeling with various differences from our own became available while we were working on this problem~\cite{ferretti2020quantifying,hellewell2020feasibility,braithwaite2020tracingreview}, we feel that our approach has the virtue of making the existence and values of the estimated compliance thresholds transparent.
 Our estimates for the fraction of the population that needs to own a contact-tracing app to avert a COVID-19 epidemic range from $75\%-95\%$ for $R_0=3$, depending on the fraction of asymptomatic transmission, $\theta=20\%-50\%$, that takes place.
-For smaller $R_0$ produced by social distancing this fraction is lower.
+For smaller values of $R_0$ due to social distancing this fraction is lower.

 Our second contribution is to frame the overall discussion in a language more familiar to physicists and students of complex phenomena more generally---that of phases, phase transitions and emergent properties.
 The bottom line here is the idea that the immunity of a population to epidemic growth is an emergent, or collective, property of the population.
 For traditional vaccination or epidemic-induced ``herd immunity'', this feature gets conflated with the fact that individuals can be immune to the disease at issue.
 But mass digital contact tracing now makes it possible for the population to be immune to epidemic growth {\it even as no individual has immunity to the underlying disease}.
 We propose to refer to this as the existence of a ``digital herd immunity''.
 This fits well into the general idea of an emergent property, which does not exist at the level of the microscopic constituents but exists for the collective~\cite{MoreDiff,moon2017emergence}.
 We would be remiss if we did not note that epidemiologists have previously referred to this state of affairs as ``herd protection'' and ``sustained epidemic control''~\cite{ferretti2020quantifying}.
 Our intention with the proposed terminology is both to frame a public health goal by including the word digital and to emphasize the emergent nature of a herd immunity.